-This question is common for people suffering from thyroid disorders, and there is no medically-proven answer to date.
-Because elderberry supports or even boosts the immune system, it may be detrimental for people with autoimmune disorders.
+This question is common for people suffering from thyroid disorders, and there is no medically proven answer to date.
+Because elderberry supports or even boosts the immune system, it may be detrimental for people with autoimmune disorders like Hashimoto's disease.
 Indeed, elderberry may cause more damage and inflammation to the thyroid gland by supporting the immune cells that specifically attack your thyroid gland.

 There is no scientific evidence stating that elderberry use is or is not recommended for people with Hashimoto’s.
 Most studies on using elderberry for medicinal purposes have been on mice in the laboratory setting.
 So, the jury is still out on whether or not elderberry is recommended for any health condition.